Beaches and Coastline

 Walking your dog on our beaches

 There are over 35 beaches along our 200 miles of coastline, which includes the Llŷn Peninsula and Cambrian Coast.
 Dogs are allowed access to walk along the majority of them.
 Sections of certain beaches have Dog Exclusion Zones to manage their use and keep them clean and safe.
-For the latest information please contact 01758 704066 or view the beach maps on Gwynedd Council's website.
+For the latest information please contact 01758 704066 or visit the Gwynedd Council website

 Useful Contact Numbers